Finesse/MicroDB/README.md

 ### Execute a file

-Execute the query from a SQL file:
+Execute the query from an SQL file:

 ```php
 $database->import('path/to/file.sql');